 The debate about undergarments

 Not all clients are comfortable being completely nude for their massage as some prefer leaving their underwear on.
 As a massage therapist, you know which types of undergarments are best to work around for different problem areas.
 But there’s a good chance your clients haven’t given much thought to the boxers, briefs, or panties debate.
 This is where your honesty and expertise come into play to make your clients feel comfortable and relaxed.
-For example, if a client has a lower back, hip or buttock pain, you may suggest they avoid wearing tight-fitting underwear.
+For example, if a client has lower back, hip, or buttock pain, you may suggest they avoid wearing tight-fitting underwear.
 You may suggest for women to wear a thong and for men to wear briefs.
 Keeping the lines of communication open makes for a better all-around experience.

 To tip or not to tip

 This can be an uncomfortable conversation to strike up but it’s an important part of your massage therapy business plan, since the tips you receive may significantly supplement your salary.
 Here are some tipping guidelines: